Table of Contents

 What is the Bennu Bird?

 The Bennu Bird was a sacred animal from Ancient Egypt that had associations with the gods of creation, Ra and Atum.
-The Bennu Bird was said to have created itself at the dawn of creation.
-It was worshipped in the city of Heliopolis, where the most important deities of Ancient Egypt were worshipped.
+The Bennu Bird was said to have been present at the dawn of creation.
+It was worshipped in the city of Heliopolis, where the most important solar deities of Ancient Egypt were worshipped.

-Some scholars believe that the Bennu Bird had the form of a species of huge herons, a type of bird that teemed in the times of Egyptian mythology but is now extinct.
+Some scholars believe that the Bennu Bird had the form of a grey heron, a type of bird that was prominent in a series of myths, including Greek ones.
 This heron might have been the inspiration for the depictions of the Bennu Bird in later times.
 However, in earlier times, the bird may have been a yellow wagtail, a symbol of the god Atum with whom the Bennu bird had close associations.

-The Benn bird was often depicted with the following characteristics:
+The Bennu bird was often depicted with the following characteristics:

 - It was sometimes portrayed with a two-feathered crest